About

 What’s a “Take”?

-A Take is a short showcase about someone or something worth knowing in Tucson.
-It lives on its own page on this site, permanently, with your name on it.
-You can include photos, embed video, link to music, whatever tells the story best.
-It’s one scrollable page that brings everything together in one place.
+A Take is a firsthand feature about someone or something worth knowing in Tucson.
+It lives on its own permanent page on this site, with the author’s name on it.
+It’s written in the first person — the story of an actual experience, not a summary or a rating — and it includes photos and whatever other media best captures the subject.
+One scrollable page that brings everything together in one place.

 E-mail Me